exom-dev/risa/README.md

 **Risa** is an embeddable and modular scripting language.

+**This implementation is extremely early, work-in-progress and, therefore, not yet ready for an alpha release.**

 # Extended BNF (EBNF) notation

 This is the EBNF notation for Risa's grammar.